Lost-Accountant/counterbeans/docs/Tax/Tax Residency.md

 ## How do I know if I am a "Resident"

-This is determined on a year-by-year basis and there are 2 ways of knowing it:
+This is determined on a year-by-year basis.
+If there was no immigration activity during the year, there are 2 ways of knowing it:

 1. ***Deemed Resident***